 - Inherit (rights inherited from the parent folder).

 If you want to grant full access to only one folder to a user and deny the others, this user should be granted the following rights:

 - 'Read & Write' for the folder you want to give full access to;

-- 'Access denied' for all folders in the root directory, except the folder you want to give full access to.
+- 'Access denied' for all folders in the root directory except the folder you want to provide full access to.